Post Stroke Pain Syndrome Overview

 After a stroke, some patients develop chronic, debilitating pain.
-Identifying it is the first step toward treating it.
+We refer to this as post stroke pain syndrome and identifying it is the first step toward treating it.

 About 10% of patients who suffer a stroke develop central post-stroke pain syndrome (CPSP).
 Typically described as a sharp, stabbing, or burning sensation, the pain can manifest days, weeks, or months after the cerebrovascular incident.
 One study found that among patients who experience CPSP, 63 percent were affected within one month, 18 percent within six months, and the remaining 18 percent after six months.